Hot Shot Insurance: Cost, Coverage, and Benefits

 Hot shot trucking insurance covers you when your truck and trailer are vandalized, caught on fire, or even stolen.
 If you are thinking about getting the best insurance for hot shot trucking, here are some numbers that can help you make a decision:

 - Around 130,000 people are injured in commercial truck collisions every year.

 - 22% of accidents caused by commercial trucks result in injuries to the drivers and passengers in the other vehicles.

 - 70% of accidents caused by commercial trucks result in property damage.

-- According to the U.S. Department of Transportation, 2014 in 2013 there was a 13% increase in truck collisions resulting in around 111,000 injuries and around 3,904 deaths.
+- According to the U.S. Department of Transportation, from 2013 to 2014, there was a 13% increase in truck collisions resulting in around 111,000 injuries and around 3,904 deaths.

-What Is Hot Shot Trucking Insurance?
+What Hot Shot Insurance Covers?

-Typically, a hot shot truck insurance must have the following coverages:
+Typically, hot shot truck insurance coverage includes:

 Physical Damage Insurance

 The physical damage coverage insures your truck in the case of any damage, and the insurance is umbrella insurance that includes: